EB Preference Categories

-The Immigration and Nationality Act (INA) outlines the employment-based immigrant visa classifications.
+The Immigration and Nationality Act (INA) outlines the employment-based immigrant visa classifications or EB preference categories.
 The INA sets forth numerical limitations, both worldwide and per country.
 Congress has allotted a distinct number of employment-based immigration visas, calculated from a base level of 140,000 visas annually.

 The different types of employment-based visas include: